Insight • Brand strategy

 Cultural stereotyping

-Using cliched cultural symbols (national flags, traditional costumes, stereotypical imagery) without nuance.
-This reduces a complex culture to a postcard.
+Using clichéd cultural symbols - national flags, traditional costumes, stereotypical imagery - without nuance.
+That reduces a complex culture to a postcard.

 Inconsistent application

-Localizing the website but keeping global branding on social media, packaging, or advertising.
-Audiences notice inconsistency and it undermines trust.
+Localising the website but keeping global branding on social media, packaging, or advertising.
+Audiences notice the mismatch, and trust drops.

 Ignoring subcultures

 Most markets are not monolithic.
-Age, class, urban/rural, and ethnic diversity create subcultures with different visual and verbal expectations.
-Research should capture this diversity.
+Age, class, urban-rural differences, and ethnic diversity create subcultures with different visual and verbal expectations.
+Research should account for that.

 Failing to involve local voices

 Designing for a community without involving anyone from that community.
-This is the single most common cause of cultural missteps.
+That is still the most common cause of cultural missteps.

 Hyper-local digital branding